A topic from the subject of Organic Chemistry in Chemistry.

 Key Concepts

-2. Structure-Activity Relationships (SAR): Investigating the relationship between molecular structure and biological activity.
+2. Structure-Activity Relationships (SAR): Investigating the relationship between a molecule's structure and its biological activity.
+By systematically modifying a molecule's structure, scientists can determine which features are crucial for efficacy and reduce side effects.

-3. Drug Design: Using organic chemistry principles to create new drug candidates with specific properties.
+3. Drug Design: Utilizing organic chemistry principles (like synthesis, reactivity, and stereochemistry) to create new drug candidates with desired properties, such as improved potency, selectivity, and bioavailability.

 Applications